powersync-ja/powersync-swift/README.md

 The PowerSync Swift SDK currently makes use of the [PowerSync Kotlin Multiplatform SDK](https://github.com/powersync-ja/powersync-kotlin) with the API tool [SKIE](https://skie.touchlab.co/) and KMMBridge under the hood to help generate and publish a native Swift package.
 We will move to an entirely Swift native API in v1 and do not expect there to be any breaking changes.
 For more details, see the [Swift SDK reference](https://docs.powersync.com/client-sdk-references/swift).

-## Migration from Alpha to Beta

-See these [developer notes](https://docs.powersync.com/client-sdk-references/swift#migrating-from-the-alpha-to-the-beta-sdk) if you are migrating from the alpha to the beta version of the Swift SDK.

 ## Attachments